 - Egg yolks may be used in boiled or baked custards, ice- cream, mayonnaise and salad dressings, pie crusts or added to scrambled egg.

-The recipe is based on the one given in Art of Cooking p.
-551. For a large roll as seen on the photo, prepare double quantity and use a 38 x 28 cm baking tray.
+For a large roll as seen on the photo, prepare double quantity and use a 38 x 28 cm baking tray.